 Ah, the million-dollar question: should we go with dumbbells or barbells for our shoulder training?
 While we can certainly make a good case for either being the better option, incorporating both types of exercises will most likely results in the best growth.

 As we saw above, the shoulder muscle group is involved in various movements and works with numerous other muscles to produce different actions.
-What’s more, the shoulder has three heads, and we need multiple exercises to effectively train all three sides.
+What’s more, the shoulder has three heads, and we need multiple exercises to train all three sides effectively.
 And finally, we also need to consider the two types of muscle growth – sarcoplasmic and myofibrillar hypertrophy.

 So, instead of asking, “Are barbell or dumbbell exercises better for shoulder growth?” think more along the lines of: